Activities to Improve Vision Skills

 Make a simple block construction. have the child copy your model.

 Play Mandala Treasure Hunt.

-Vision games are great for any child; they will have fun while building their vision skills!
+Vision games will benefit any child; kids will have fun while building their vision skills!
 For children with a deficit in their visual processing skills, these games are fun ways that you can exercise the eyes without tears.
 As with any deficit, disorder or developmental issue with your child we recommend getting the input from a professional.
-The VMI test (visual motor integration) is one way to test your child’s visual acuity.
+The VMI test (visual-motor integration) is one way to test your child’s visual acuity.